pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

   - Application permissions:
     - Sites.ReadWrite.All

 Once you have added permissions to an application in Azure AD, you might need to explicitly grant those permissions.
-In the list of permissions you can see a column with name *Status* and if the value is "Not granted for [name of your tenant]" with an orange exclamation mark you will need to click on the button *Grant admin consent for [name of your tenant]* in order to grant consent for those permissions, like it is illustrated in the following screen-shot.
+In the list of permissions you can see a column with name *Status* and if the value is "Not granted for [name of your tenant]" with an orange exclamation mark you will need to click on the button *Grant admin consent for [name of your tenant]* in order to grant consent for those permissions, like it is illustrated in the following screenshot.

 ![The interface to grant consent for permission of an Azure AD application.
 You can click on the "Grant admin consent for ..." button and grant permission to the application.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-AAD-app-grant-api-permissions.png)